 MATERIALS AND METHODS

 The review was carried out through the following methodological steps (Figure 1).
 Different search terms related to the Indian healthcare system formulated two health strategies.
 The first health strategy was used to target the characteristics of the Indian healthcare system before the pandemic together with its associated challenges, which include: (((("India"[Mesh]) AND "Delivery of Health Care"[Mesh]) OR "Community Health Planning"[Mesh]) OR "Health Services"[Mesh]) AND "Epidemiology"[Mesh].
 The second health strategy was centered on the Indian healthcare system and health situation during the pandemic using the following terms ((("India"[Mesh]) OR ("COVID-19"[Mesh] OR "SARS-CoV-2"[Mesh])) AND "Delivery of Health Care"[Mesh]) OR "Delivery of Health Care, Integrated"[Mesh].
 PubMed, EMBASE, Scopus, Reference Citation Analysis (RCA), Web of Science, and Google Scholar were used to search the related literature.
-We also employed Reference Citation Analysis, an open multiple disciplines citation analysis database powered by artificial intelligence technologies.
+We also employedRCA, an open multiple disciplines citation analysis database powered by artificial intelligence technologies.
 All of the papers were stacked and screened initially by title to categorize the papers into eligible or noneligible.
 Eligible literature was further screened using full text to exclude any irrelevant information.
 References of the relevant studies were also screened to track any missed helpful literature.
 The above methodology was consistent with the previously reported methodology of narrative reviews studies.

 RESULTS